jselfridge/Mojo/MOJO_README.md

 ====

 ----
 NOTE: The code within this repo is being merged with the FPGA repo.
 There was such little development within this repo, losing the version control shouldn't be an issue.
+Keep the "Mojo" repo within Git for a little while until certain that this directory can be removed.
 The following directories:
 * avionics
 * sandbox
 * template